Tools & calculators

 Points earning rate

-Cardholders conducting a business can earn points at a high level for many business expenses.
+The points earning rate will be particularly attractive for cardholders conducting a business, who can earn points at a high level for many business expenses.
 Here are the details:

-The two points per dollar earning rate is capped at 375,000 points per year, after which it drops to one point per dollar.
+The 2 pts per $1 spent earning rate is capped at 375,000 points per year, after which it drops to 0.5 pts per $1 spent.
 But this is a very high cap which shouldn’t trouble most small to medium businesses.

 Redemption of points is easy, with lots of options